mcmatan/int/README.md

 ### Floyd's Cycle-Finding Algorithm (Floyd's Tortoise and Hare)
 - Uses two pointers: a slow pointer moving one step and a fast pointer moving two steps
 - If there's a cycle, the pointers will eventually meet
-- Finding the point of cycle:
+- Finding the cycle entry point:
-    a. executing fast and slow (fast +2, slow+1) until they meet
+  A. Execute fast and slow pointers (fast +2, slow +1) until they meet
-    b. keeping slow at current place, and creating another slow, moving them both until they meet.
-That would be the result.
+  B. Keep slow at current position, create another slow pointer at head, move both until they meet
-    c.
-This works because mathematically fast and slow meeting point distance from cycle point is always equal to starting point to cycle point.
+  C. This works because mathematically, the distance from meeting point to cycle entry equals the distance from start to cycle entry
-- This algorithm can be used to find duplicates in an array in the case of all numbers are between bounds.
+- This algorithm can detect duplicates in an array when all numbers are within bounds

 #### Cycle Detection Template
 ```javascript